rileydakota/minikube-security-lab/README.md

-# minikube-security-lab

-#### Kubernetes Security lab with Minikube!
+# Kubernetes Security lab with Minikube!

-# In this lab, you will learn how to:
+In this lab, you will learn how to:

 - Build and Deploy a containerized application to Kubernetes
 - Expose your web service to make it accessible outside of the cluster